Why some people are more optimistic than others — and why it matters

 How you can get more of it

-Since the pandemic, says Lindsay Brancato, a Washington-area clinical psychologist and psychoanalyst, “what I’ve seen is that people who are already one way or the other, maybe that has been a little more reinforced.”
+Lindsay Brancato, a Washington-area clinical psychologist and psychoanalyst, said that, in her experience, people’s leanings regarding optimism have been “a little more reinforced” by the pandemic.

-However, there’s a healthy line.
+However, there’s a healthy line, according to Brancato.
 Above it, she says, you can “accept the fact that things can go wrong, and be able to prepare yourself for things going wrong, but still have hope.”
 But “if you’re stuck in that place where you can’t see any hope, I think it’s time to look for help.”

-Even without the aid of a therapist, you can challenge yourself as to why you expect the worst, “creating space between the conscious, automatic ideas that you have, asking yourself questions and gaining insight,” she says.
+Even without the aid of a therapist, you can challenge yourself about why you expect the worst, “creating space between the conscious, automatic ideas that you have, asking yourself questions and gaining insight,” she says.
 Activities such as writing or meditation can help you look inward and reflect on a more positive point of view.
 Also, you should “remind yourself that everything is temporary, that life isn’t about only good or only bad; it’s integrating both and being able to weather the storm to the other side.”

 Boehm also suggests fostering optimism by asking: “What is the best possible outcome for myself in the future?”
 Think about possible challenges and concrete ways to overcome them.
 At the end of the day, practice gratitude by asking yourself what went well that day.
 Be kind to other people.
 “Because even when we’re in the midst of a pandemic like this, and things seem out of control, there’s always something good.”